 Dr. Tanya Ekanayaka (Tanya Nissani Ilangakkone Ekanayaka) is among Sri Lanka's most distinguished, award winning and internationally acclaimed composer-pianists.

 Since August 2014, Tanya Ekanayaka has been contracted with NAXOS (Grand Piano Label), the world's second largest classical music record label.
-On 30th March 2015, this label began launching worldwide, her debut album of compositions for solo piano composed and performed by her, titled 'REINVENTIONS: RHAPSODIES FOR PIANO'.
+On 30th March 2015, this label began launching worldwide, her debut album of compositions for solo piano composed, performed and produced by her, titled 'REINVENTIONS: RHAPSODIES FOR PIANO'.

 This album introduces a new musical genre developed by Tanya Ekanayaka and also represents the first album of compositions entirely by a Sri Lankan composer to ever be launched globally by a major record label.